AntonTheGoblin/BriCLI/README.md

 <code>help</code> will display all commands in the cli's command list, including built-in commands, along with their HelpMessage if one was provided

 ![BriCLI Help Output](Images/BriCLIHelp.png "Help Message Output")

+### Authentication
+BriCLI offers a built-in hierarchical authentication system based loosely on AuthN/AuthZ practices.

+Authentication (AuthN) is the process of a user logging in, BriCLI does this using the `login <pass>` system command.

+BriCLI then checks the AuthTable for a password match, if one is found the authorization (AuthZ) scopes are applied and all relevant commands are unlocked for use.